2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Plains States Region

 The average amount in student loans that health and medical administrative services majors at Creighton take out while working on their Bachelor's Degree is $22,764.

-Full Health & Medical Administrative Services at Creighton University Report
+Read full report on Health & Medical Administrative Services at Creighton University

-Waldorf University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
-It came in at #9 on the list.
+With a ranking of #9, Waldorf University did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
 Waldorf is a small private for-profit school located in the town of Forest City.

 About 73% of the students majoring in health and medical administrative services at the school are women while 28% are male.